JikaiSH/JSproject/README.md

 # JSproject
+## I KNOW ITS NO LONGER WORK I WILL FIX THAT SOON.
 Feel free to clone this !

-Feel free to test this at https://pikaioff.github.io/JSproject/
+Feel free to test this at https://detoxqt.github.io/JSproject/